 These settings can have a large performance impact for problems with NCCs that are not low-degree polynomials.

-1/r**2 terms that appear in problems in curvilinear coordinates) should usually be multiplied through to clear the polynomial denominators, resulting in purely polynomial and hence well-banded NCC operators.
+Problems with NCCs that are rational functions should usually be multiplied through to clear the polynomial denominators, resulting in purely polynomial and hence well-banded NCC operators.

 Changing the simulation timestep requires refactorizing the LHS matrices, so the timestep should be changed as infrequently as possible for maximum performance.